Automattic/delphin/README.md

 # Delphin

-Delphin is a place where you register a single domain in the easiest way.
+Delphin is a place where you *register a single domain in the easiest way*.

-It’s built with JavaScript – a very light [node](https://nodejs.org) server, [React.js](https://facebook.github.io/react/), [Redux](http://redux.js.org/), and many other wonderful libraries.
+It’s built with JavaScript – a very light [Node.js](https://nodejs.org) server, [React.js](https://facebook.github.io/react/), [Redux](http://redux.js.org/), [Webpack](https://webpack.github.io/), and many other wonderful libraries.

 ## Getting started

-1. Make sure you have `git`, `node` (v4.4.3), and `npm` installed
+1. Make sure you have `git`, `node`, and `npm` installed
-2. Clone this repository locally: `git@github.com:Automattic/delphin.git`
+2. Clone this repository locally with `git@github.com:Automattic/delphin.git`
-3. Install packages and start the server with `npm start`
+3. Execute `npm start` to install packages and start the server
-4. Add `127.0.0.1 delphin.localhost` to your hosts file
+4. Add `127.0.0.1 delphin.localhost` to your `hosts` file
-5. Open `delphin.localhost:1337` in your browser
+5. Open http://delphin.localhost:1337 in your browser

 ## Coding Guidelines